 Welcome to my web page!
 Some may think it is unnecessary to have a separate web page when you can have artist pages on social media.
-I feel that artist pages on platforms like Facebook are rather cluttered and have many distracting elements.
-This web page is meant to be the opposite; minimalistic, clean and pleasing to look at.
+I feel that artist pages on social media platforms are somewhat impersonal and the appearance is often a bit messy.
+This web page is meant to be the opposite; tailored to the purpose, minimalistic and pleasing to look at.
 It will always be updated with the latest news and music.
-I hope you like it!

-First the boring facts: My name is Olav S. Flaa, I'm 46 years old and from Norway.
-I started the Standalone Clone project in 2019.
-I'm actually a bassplayer who have played in several bands in genres such as gospel, soul, funk, pop and rock for more than two decades.
-I have listened a lot to jazz and fusion and this is probably reflected in my playing.
+My name is Olav S. Flaa and I live in a small place in Norway called Melhus.
+My musical background is as a bass player in several bands and groups in genres such as gospel, hymns, soul, funk, pop and rock for more than two decades.
+I have listened a lot to other music genres as well, especially jazz and fusion.
 In 2018 I bought my first synth.
-I wanted to produce my own music and needed an instrument that was more versatile than a bass.
-A synth opens up a lot of possibilities, I can write and record melodies, chord progressions and bass lines.
-And the sonic possibilities are almost endless which makes the instrument ideal for soundscapes, atmospheres and effects.
-But I'm still a synth newbie and learn from day to day.
+I wanted to write and produce my own music and needed an instrument that was more versatile than a bass.
+A synth opens up a lot of possibilities.
+I can write and record melodies, chord progressions and bass lines.
+And the sonic possibilities are almost endless, which makes the instrument ideal for experimenting with sound and creating soundscapes, atmospheres and effects.
 Music production is only a hobby to me, I teach music and music technology at Beats Electro at Rødde Folkehøgskole as a profession.
-I also ran a small business, ToneZone Mastering, for a few years.

 If you want to support me, it would be really helpful if you subscribe to my Youtube channel and follow me on Spotify (by clicking the buttons below).
-This may sound like a trifle without importance, but their data algorithms need this input to decide if and to whom they should recommend my music.
+This may sound like a trifle without importance, but Spotify and Youtube have data algorithms that need this input to decide if and to whom they should recommend my music.
 These recommandations have a huge impact on what music people listen to.

-Also, if you like one of my songs, tell me.
-This will encourage me to keep making music and will help give me the self-confidence I need to promote my music.
+Also, feel free to contact me.
+Any positive feedback will encourage me to keep making music and promote my music.